kyoh86/homebrew-pyenv/README.md

+**This is forked from https://github.com/jawshooah/homebrew-pyenv** coz it is left neglected for years.

 # Homebrew-pyenv

 This tap provides Homebrew formulae for various `pyenv` plugins not available in the core repository.

 ## Installing Homebrew-pyenv Formulae

 Just `brew tap jawshooah/pyenv` and then `brew install <formula>`.
 You only need to tap the repository once.

 Or, if you would like to install the latest development release: